-You can use this Massachusetts Numbers page to find the latest results for lottery games held in the Bay State.
-Simply click on a result to view a full prize breakdown and additional information about a specific drawing.
+You can use this Massachusetts Lottery page to find the latest information for lottery games held in the Bay State.

 Megabucks Doubler is a 6/49 game that gives players a chance to win impressive jackpot prizes.
 Drawings take place on Wednesdays and Saturdays, and all you have to do is purchase a ticket for $1 per play and select six numbers from 1 to 49.
 Match all six numbers drawn and you'll win the jackpot prize!